rrovetto/Orbital-Space-Ontology-Project/index.md

 * Other ontologies to be developed: Space Weather ontology (SWO), Astrodynamics Modeling Ontology (AMO), Space Object Ontology, Near-Earth Space Environment Ontology (NESEO).

 **BENEFITS**
-* These ontologies can be used by (and with) space agency/actor ontologies and data resources, e.g., NASA SWEET ontologies, USAF & DoD projects, IVOA ontologies, EU-funded projects, university or PhD projects, etc.
+* These ontologies can be used by (and with) space agency/actor ontologies and data resources, e.g., ESI/NASA SWEET ontologies, USAF & DoD projects, IVOA ontologies, EU-funded projects, university or PhD projects, etc.
 * Potential for innovation in teaching by applying ontologies to <em>space visualizations/graphical-simulations</em>, and conceptual modeling.
 * Potential for reducing complexity in programming by providing a thorough knowledge model
 * ...